Nanosplitter/auto-changelog/README.md

 ### What you might do if you’re clever

-Install `auto-changelog` to dev dependencies:
+Install `auto-changelog-2` to dev dependencies:

 ```bash
 npm install auto-changelog --save-dev